keyvan-m-sadeghi/volume-buttons/README.md

 # Transformers

 Next iteration of the *"gauge"* solution is right in front of our eyes!
-When you're reading a comment, or posting one, you may really be clueless about the validity of the points in it.
+When you're reading a comment, or posting one, you may really be clueless about the validity of the points made.
 When in doubt, who do you call?
 Mythbusters! *"Google"ing* was the way to go until last year.
-But we now have a much stronger tool in our pockets: GPTs.
+We now have a much stronger tool in our pockets: GPTs.

-The utility of transformer models (like ChatGPT and clones), is that they can summarize the consensus of human knowledge about any topic (unsuprisingly with a bias towards the training data).
+The utility of transformer models (like ChatGPT and clones), is that they can summarize the consensus of human knowledge about any topic (unsuprisingly with a bias towards the training data, and unfortunately censored by the Big Tech).
 This is a game changing miracle!
 We now have access to everything everyone ever knew, tailor fitted to a question we're asking.
 The big question is:

 > Are we asking the right questions?